 - The Committee sought clarification of whether the Council has evaluated the Orchard system for effectiveness and functionality and whether it is satisfied that the system meets the HMU's needs to be able to generate the necessary data to evidence that the service is efficient, cost-effective and provides value for money.
 The Head of Function (Resources) and Section 151 Officer said that implementing and administrating the Orchard Direct Works module is difficult because in order for it to operate in way that is effective and helpful the module requires full details of all the costings involved in any single job; this is an onerous task in terms of time and effort.
 The assessment that needs to be made is whether implementing the Direct Works full costings module is justified given the time and effort that requires and whether the information about the HMU's efficiency and value for money can be obtained in a better, less time intensive way than by drilling down to the details of each individual job.
 HMU Management does record and monitor actual costs against the service's budget but this is done on a global basis against the global budget rather than on a job by job basis.
 Another measure of the HMU's efficiency is the level of customer satisfaction with the service provided which is reflected in the performance data issued. - The Committee sought assurance that sufficient controls were now in place to guard against the potential manipulation of data for performance target purposes.
-The HMU's General Manager confirmed that each job by external contractors is recorded by its order number, completion date and invoice which is then cross referenced to the order number and completion date; in-house operatives use the electronic mobile device to record jobs.
-The Officer confirmed that he was satisfied that the controls now in place are working but that further refinements need to be made to ensure 100% compliance.
+The HMU's General Manager confirmed that the order number for each job by external contractors is recorded and noted in Orchard, the completion date is sent by e-mail or other approved communication by the contractor to say the job has been completed; an invoice is raised which has on it the job number, completion date and contractor address; in-house operatives use the electronic mobile device to record jobs when these shut down a telephone call is made to confirm job completion.
+The Officer confirmed that he was satisfied that there are controls now in place and they are working, but that it will take additional time to complete all actions and ensure 100% compliance.